shakfu/py2max/README.md

 ## Caveats

-- API Docs are still not available
+- API Docs are still not available (see CLAUDE.md for comprehensive usage documentation)

-- The current default layout algorithm is extremely rudimentary, however there are some [promising directions](docs/notes/graph-drawing.md) and you can see also see a [visual comparison](docs/auto-layouts.md) of how well different layout algorithms perform in this context.
+- While py2max now includes multiple layout managers (grid, flow, columnar, matrix), you can also explore [external graph layout algorithms](docs/auto-layouts.md) for specialized needs.

-- While generation does not consume the py2max objects, Max does not unfortunately refresh-from-file when it's open, so you will have to keep closing and reopening Max to see the changes to the object tree.
+- Max does not refresh-from-file when open, so you will need to close and reopen patches to see changes.
+Use `py2max serve` for live editing with browser sync.

-- For the few objects which have their own methods, the current implementation differentiates tilde objects from non-tilde objects by providing a different method with a `_tilde` suffix:
+- For objects with tilde variants, use the `_tilde` suffix:

     ```python
     gen = p.add_gen()
     gen_tilde = p.add_gen_tilde()
     ```